Tim-Parks-Lynch/Dream-Team-Notes/JS-Masterclass/Algorithms/Sorting/README.md

 **<details><summary>1.
 Introduction </summary>**

-- In order to implement merge sort, it's useful to first implement a function responsible arranging elements in an array on either side of a pivot
+- In order to implement quick sort, it's useful to first implement a function responsible arranging elements in an array on either side of a pivot
 - Given an array, this helper function should designate an element as the pivot
 - It should then rearrange elements in the array so that all values less than the pivot are moved to the left of the pivot, and all values greater than the pivot are moved to the right of the pivot
 - The order of elements on either side of the pivot doesn't matter!